learn-co-curriculum/phase-0-git-basics-lab/README.md

 [forking]: https://guides.github.com/activities/forking/

 2) Choose to fork to your personal account if prompted.
-Once the forking process is complete, you should be looking at your personal copy of the assignment on GitHub
+Once the forking process is complete, you should be looking at your personal copy of the assignment on GitHub.

-3) Click **Code**, choose **SSH**, then click the _clipboard_ icon to copy the information we'll need about this repository
+3) Click **Code**, choose **SSH**, then click the _clipboard_ icon to copy the information we'll need about this repository.

-4) In your terminal, type `git clone `, paste the info you copied from GitHub.
+4) In your terminal, type `git clone `, and paste the info you copied from GitHub.
 The command should look something like this (but with your personal account name):

 ```ssh
 git clone git@github.com:<your-github-username>/git-basics-lab-phase-0.git